-[Terminology: expected numbers (or expectations) for attribute items below are obtained from the proportion for non-ID crashes.]

-- County Generally, the over-represented counties are those with combined large population centers and large rural areas, as opposed to the highly urbanized counties or the extremely rural counties.
-One reason the highly urbanized counties are underrepresented is the large number of low severity crashes that occur there separate and apart from ID crashes.
+- [Terminology: expected numbers (or expectations) for attribute items below are obtained from a comparison to the proportions for non-ID crashes.] - County Generally, the overrepresented counties are those with combined large population centers and large rural areas, as opposed to the highly urbanized counties or the extremely rural counties.
+One reason the highly urbanized counties are underrepresented is the large number of low severity crashes that occur there separate and apart from impaired driving (ID).
 See the rural-urban comparison below.
-Placed in Max Gain order, the ones with the highest potential for reduction were: Baldwin, Cullman, Madison, Marshall, Blount (had more than twice expected in comparison with its non-ID crashes), Limestone, Elmore, Walker and St Claire. - City Comparisons of ID crashes to Non-ID Crash Frequency.
+Placed in Max Gain order, the counties with the highest potential for reduction which had a minimum potential saving of 200 ID crashes were: Baldwin, Madison, Cullman, Marshall, and Limestone. - City Comparisons of ID crashes to Non-ID Crash Frequency.
 There is little surprise in this result, which generally tracks the rural areas in the counties by population.
 Traffic safety professionals should look for any locations that fall counter to this trend.
+The (virtual rural county area) cities (worst-first order) with a potential for ID crash reduction of at

-The county rural areas (virtual cities) with max gains in excess of 150 ID crashes over their expected numbers (in order of max gain) are: Rural Cullman, Rural Mobile, Rural Madison, Rural Tuscaloosa, Rural Baldwin, Rural Blount, Rural Limestone, Rural Elmore, Rural Marshall, Rural Lee, and Rural Walker. - Overall Area Comparisons Conclusions Generally those rural areas adjacent to (or contain) significant urbanized areas are over-represented, since these urban areas generate more traffic even in the rural areas.
-Possible factors for relatively fewer severe ID crashes within urban areas include: - Less need for motor vehicle travel and shorter distances to the drinking establishments or parties; - o Larger police presence in the metropolitan areas; and - o Lower speeds in rural areas. - Severity of Crash by Rural-Urban While only about 42% of crashes occur in rural areas, over 67% of the fatal crashes occur there.
-Similar results are found for the highest severity non-fatal crashes (Incapacitation Injury), where the proportion is 60%.
+- least 200 ID crashes are: Rural Mobile, Rural Cullman, Rural Madison, Rural Baldwin, Rural Limestone, Rural Tuscaloosa, and Rural Blount. - Overall Area Comparisons Conclusions Generally those rural areas adjacent to (or containing) significant urbanized areas are overrepresented, since these urban areas generate more traffic in the rural areas.
+Possible factors for relatively fewer severe ID crashes within urban areas include: - Less need for motor vehicle travel and shorter distances to the drinking establishments or parties; - o Larger police presence in the metropolitan areas; and - o Lower speeds in rural areas. - Severity of Crash by Rural-Urban While only about 41.12% of ID crashes occur in rural areas, 67.83% of the fatal ID crashes occur there.
+Similar results are found for the highest severity non-fatal crashes (Suspected Serious Injury), where the proportion is 58.53%.
 This is obviously the result of higher impact speeds in the rural areas.
 Note that additional causes of increased severity are given in the Factors Affecting Severity Section, below. - Rural/Urban ID Crash Frequency Not only are impaired driving crashes more severe in rural areas, but the frequency of ID crashes in rural areas is quite high, despite the much lower population and traffic volumes.
-ID crashes occurred in about 42% rural as

-- compared to about 58% urban.
-While only 21.7% of the crashes are expected in the rural areas, the ID proportion of crashes in the rural areas is 41.5%, or over double its expected value (significant odds ratio = 1.913). - Highway Classifications County roads had 2.1 times their expected proportion of crashes, and State routes had about 5% more than expected.
-All other roadway classifications were under-represented.
+ID crashes occurred in about 41.12% rural as compared to about 58.88% urban areas.
+Compared to non-ID crashes, only 22.8% of non-ID crashes are expected in the rural areas, so the rural proportion is over double its expected value (significant odds ratio = 1.803). - Highway Classifications County roads had 2.012 times their expected proportion of crashes, and State routes had about 4.4% more than expected.
+All other roadway classifications were underrepresented.
 County road characteristics no doubt contribute to the crash frequency.
-County roads are also known to be less "crashworthy," i.e., they result in more severe crashes at comparable impact speeds because of narrow shoulders and obstacles close to the roadway. - Locale Reflecting the rural over-representation, open country and residential roadways show a high level of over-representation (1.652 and 1.314 odds ratios, respectively) as compared with the more urbanized area types, especially Shopping or Business, which only had about half of their expected proportion.
+County roads are also known to be less "crashworthy," i.e., they result in more severe crashes at comparable impact speeds because of narrow shoulders and obstacles close to the roadway. - Locale Reflecting the rural over-representation, open country and residential roadways show a high-level of over-representation (1.567 and 1.341 odds ratios, respectively) as compared with the more urbanized area types, especially Shopping or Business, which only had about half (0.535) of its expected proportion.